The Lie of Arrival

 Of course I did.

 That’s what the mind is designed to do.
 It’s a goal-setting, problem-solving, future-projecting machine.
-It scans the past for bad stuff, imagines a future that will avoid more of that bad stuff (or promise reward)—and organizes life around a clear linear structure: before, after, next.
+It scans the past for bad stuff, imagines a future that will avoid more of that bad stuff (or that will promise reward)—and it organizes life around a clear structure: before, after, next.

-And our society has been built entirely around it.
+And our society has built itself entirely around this mental construct.

-The Linear Point A to Point B Path
+Think About It: Point A to Point B

 Kindergarten leads to first grade, which leads to high school, which leads to college and maybe grad school if you’re ambitious (or confused or both).
 Then comes the job, the career, the relationship, the kids, the mortgage, the next big promotion.
 Then the push to retirement.
 Grandkids.
 Maybe, a quieter life.
 And then… well, we all know how the story ends.